thakurabhishekgit/Wcontent-New/src/ABSTRACT.md

 The dashboard is the central command center for authenticated users, providing tools to manage all their activities on the platform.

-*   **Profile Management:** Users can view their profile details and update their information, including username, user type, and channel-specific details (name, ID, URL).
+*   **Profile Management:** Users can view their profile details and update their information, including username, user type, and channel-specific-details (name, ID, URL).
 *   **My Opportunities:** A dedicated section where users can view all the opportunities they have posted, track their status, and, crucially, view a list of all applications received for each gig.
 *   **My Applications (Opportunities):** Allows creators to track the status of all the applications they have sent out for various opportunities.
 *   **My Collaborations:** A section for creators to manage the collaboration proposals they have posted and review all incoming requests from other creators who wish to partner with them.